Project 639: Thermonuclear testing

 Despite a theoretically sound multi-stage thermonuclear weapon design, the Chinese government chose to first test the layer-cake design as China's third nuclear test.
 All testing occurred at Lop Nur salt lake.
 It was codenamed "596L", as it was based on China's first nuclear device, "596", a fission implosion bomb, but with an extra layer of lithium deuteride represented by the "L".
 The weapon was tested on 9 May 1966, dropped from a Xi'an H-6 bomber, and yielded approximately 220 kt.
 This yield is consistent with the similar Soviet RDS-27 test in their 1955 nuclear test series, which yielded 250 kt from a lithium deuteride layer cake design (RDS-6s achieved 400 kt via the addition of tritium).

 Next, a small-scale test of the two-stage thermonuclear design was planned, codenamed "629".
 Development was obstructed by physics issues with the nuclear primary, and the outbreak of the Cultural Revolution in May 1966.
 A tower test was to be used for more precise measurements.
-To minimize fallout from ground contamination, a 50 meter circle was paved with concrete and a 230 meter radius circle with crushed stones.
+To minimize fallout from ground contamination, a 50-meter circle was paved with concrete and a 230-meter radius circle with crushed stones.
 The device yield was also reduced by the use of less lithium deuteride and a lead tamper, designed for 100 kilotons.
 The test took place on 28 December 1966, yielding 122 kilotons, and validating the staged thermonuclear design.
+As a small-scale verification test, it was similar to the world's first thermonuclear test, the US Greenhouse George in May 1951.

 Following the successful 629 test, full efforts were devoted to a full-scale hydrogen bomb test as "Test No. 6", codenamed "639".
 It was decided to cannibalize the materials from backup "658" layer cake project.
 In the fervor of the Cultural Revolution, the Ninth Academy eagerly competed against Peng Huanwu's prediction that France would test its first hydrogen bomb in 1967, and moved the speculative 639 test date from October to July.